knative/serving/docs/contracts/developer-monitoring-contract.md

   * *time*: Time when the log was collected.
   * *kubernetes.namespace_name*: Kubernetes namespace of the application, container or function that emitted the log.
-  * *kubernetes.labels.elafros_dev/configuration*: Elafros Configuration of the
+  * *kubernetes.labels.elafros_dev/configuration*: Elafros configuration of the
     application, container or function that emitted the log.
-  * *kubernetes.labels.elafros_dev/revision*: Elafros Revision of the application, container or function that emitted the log.
+  * *kubernetes.labels.elafros_dev/revision*: Elafros revision of the application, container or function that emitted the log.
   * *stream*: One of `stdout`, `stderr` or `varlog`.